 3. DON'T estimate a size and omit measurements.
 Size estimates mean nothing to many people.
 Modern sizes vary greatly.
 If there is a size tag in the garment, DO include it in your auction but make sure to identify the size as the size listed in the garment.

 4. DO describe each and every flaw accurately, including stains, tears, holes, rips, picks, pulls, pilling, etc. and provide photos to illustrate, if possible.
 It's also best to use a ruler or something else like a penny to show the size of the flaw.
 As sellers you may think it's better to wait for a potential buyer to ask until you reveal information about flaws, but not every buyer asks.
-Would you prefer perhaps getting a few pennies less because you were up front about a flaw, or do you prefer an irate buyer after the fact?
+Would you prefer getting less for your item because you were up front about a flaw or do you prefer an irate buyer after the fact who can leave negative feedback?
 Your best bet is to be honest in the auction from the start.

 6. DO be up front about shipping costs, handling fees (if any) and return policies.
 This is true for any auction, but thought I'd mention it anyway.

 7. DON'T omit the fact that you or someone else has altered a hemline of a garment.
 Many sellers these days are cutting and hemming maxi dresses and either leaving the hem unfinished, not leaving enough hem depth so it can be altered by the buyer if desired, or just plain finishing the hem badly.
 The hem is an important part of any garment and if it has been altered, DO disclose this in your auction.

 8. DO answer any and all questions from buyers and post them in your auction if you think it will help other buyers.
 I have passed on bidding on many an item because I do not get a reply from the seller.